New Future For Grade II Listed Building in Burniston

 Every aspect of the property has been investigated and improved to protect the fabric of the building.
-A new damp proof course has been installed, smart heating and an A-rated boiler to improve energy efficiency.
+A new damp proof course has been installed, smart heating and an A-rated boiler that has a Boiler Cover on it have been installed.
 Traditional materials have been used throughout, including new hardwood windows, a new staircase and period skirting.
 The living accommodation includes four spacious bedrooms, two bathrooms and a large open farmhouse kitchen with range cooker, as well as an airy reception room with stone hearth and wood burner.

 The result is a beautifully restored landmark building which combines the character of a period property with all the comfort and efficiency of a contemporary family home.